ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### Math 131
 - Another major weed out class
-- Hack to this class is that online, there are 10 years worth of exams at your disposal.
+- A hack for this class is that there are 10 years worth of exams at your disposal online.
 All the exams have 8-10 types of questions which your exam will have as well.
 Practice the crap out of these questions.
 My goal was to get to the point that I could solve them without paying attention, which was great because most of the time I took the exams, I was falling asleep
 - Find a study group to practice all the practice exams with.
-I recommend getting a room at the library and each of you having a white board and all doing the problem at once then reviewing together
+I recommend getting a room at the library and each of use a white board and all do the problem at once then reviewing together
 - I felt guilty for some reason with this strategy, it really works for these types of classes &nbsp;

 #### English Writing 112
 - A grad student teaches you basic English.
-You should just write well and stay up to date with the course assignments.
+You should just write well and stay up to date with the course assignments
-- For a cheat code, just go to their office hours and introduce yourself, get them to review your rough draft.
+- For a cheat code, just go to their office hours and introduce yourself, get them to review your rough draft &nbsp;
-&nbsp;

 #### Freshman Year Seminar